-An airtight ceiling with no penetrations is the best scenario for energy savings and lack of ice damming and moisture in an attic.
+An airtight ceiling with no penetrations is the best scenario for energy savings, lack of ice damming, and moisture in an attic.
 Unfortunately, when we renovate (or with new builds), we penetrate our attic-related ceilings relentlessly with all sorts of holes, pot lights and various ventilation channels that are never made airtight.

-Sun will heat the walls of the house, and the hot air climbs the walls to heat the airspace under the overhang.
+The sun will heat the house’s walls, and the hot air climbs the walls to heat the airspace under the overhang.
 The darker the roof, the hotter it is, so on a warm winter day, it creates the perfect conditions for freeze and thaw, which can result in ice dams.
 So in areas with a lot of snow (mountainous), it is better to insulate the overhang area and locate the air intake at the hidden top point of the long front edge of the facia.

 To a lesser degree, this happens during our Canadian winters.
-A very high R-Value insulation with ample venting helps.
+Very high R-Value insulation with ample venting helps.

-During the winter, the moist warm air from the living levels of a home escape into the attic via ceiling openings, where it condenses when it hits the cool surface of the roof’s underlayers.
+During winter, moist warm air from the living levels of a home escape into the attic via ceiling openings.
+It condenses when it hits the cool surface of the roof’s underlayers.
 The moisture can also be held in fluffy insulation.
 This can lead to mould and rot.

-The now warmed interior of the attic melts the external snow layer that comes in contact with the roof, which then runs down the roof and refreezes at the coolest lowest level of the roof, at the eave.
-At this lowest roof point, the ice-melt layer will freeze and thaw, promoting degradation of the shingle glue, allowing water to trickle under the shingles, rot the plywood sheathing, and reenter the attic space.
+The warmed interior of the attic melts the external snow layer contacting the roof.
+It then runs down the roof and refreezes at the coolest lowest level of the roof, at the eave.
+At this lowest roof point, the ice-melt layer will freeze and thaw.
+This promotes the degradation of the shingle glue, allowing water to trickle under the shingles.
+The rot of the plywood sheathing results, and water reenter the attic space.

-In the past, airtight ceilings were the norm because there were no pot lights, ducting holes, or penetrations of ceilings into the attic.
+In the past, airtight ceilings were the norm.
+There were no pot lights, ducting holes, or penetrations of ceilings into the attic.
 Attics were always airtight.
-Currently, we cut holes into the ceilings all the time, so we have to find solutions to exhaust the home’s warm interior air that escapes into the attic.
+Currently, we cut holes into the ceilings all the time, so we must find solutions to exhaust the home’s warm interior air that escapes into the attic.

-Attic airtightness can be improved by way of careful sealing of all ceiling openings.
+Attic airtightness can be improved by carefully sealing all ceiling openings.
 It requires extra diligence and much more time on the contractor’s behalf and will cost you more money, but in the end, it will save on roof repairs and help your energy efficiency.
 You’ll have to request that this extra work be done specifically.

 Snow is not an air barrier; it is only an air retardant.
-Air will still move through the ridge vent covered with snow, just more slowly.
+Air will still move through the ridge vent covered with snow more slowly.